Boran/job-InkToJobs/README.md

 InkToJobs
 ---------

+NOTE: the latest code, for MS-SQL (C3) is in the mssql branch.
+The code here is no loonger used.

 The program “InkToJobs” is run each day @07:00 on the Ink PC “inovexmillpc” in the mIll that exports pricing to the Jobsystem, and Imports/updates customers/jobs/specs.
 The InkToJobs is written in Visual Basic, originally by Inovex, but now maintained by Sean.